 At Malcontenta you definitely should make the short detour to see the Villa Foscari ('La Malcontenta') designed by the architect Andrea Palladio.
 If you don't have much time you can just admire it from the waterside, but it's worth the visit to see the frescoes in the reception rooms.

 Venezia and bikes

-In 2016, the Comune di Venezia extended the ban on cycling in the centro storico (historic centre) so that now you cannot either ride bikes, or push them.
+In 2016, the Comune di Venezia extended the ban on cycling in the centro storico (historic centre) so that now you cannot either ride bikes, or push them, in the centro storico.
 If you do, you risk a 100€ fine.

 I haven't been able to find a formal definition of the centro storico, but it applies to most of the group of islands at the centre of the Laguna di Venezia.
 You can still ride to the Piazzale Roma on the main island, and also to the ferry terminals but no further than that.
 Google Maps and OpenStreetMap maps show the pedestrian-only areas of the city, and it's safest to regard all of these as off-limits — although there is an exception for the area in front of the Santa Lucia train station.

 If you want to see it in black and white, see the city's website: comune.venezia.it: Forbidden Behaviour.

 And if you want chapter and verse, the ban is in Articolo 28 of the Regolamento di polizia urbana (pdf) which says:

 Nel Centro Storico di Venezia è vietata la circolazione dei velocipedi anche se condotti a mano